 Cricut Design Space makes it super easy to turn any layered SVG into a Print Then Cut image with the help of the Flatten tool in the Layer’s Panel.

-Here is how I changed my deer animal mask from a layered SVG into a Print Then Cut blended image.
+Here is how I change any layered SVG cut file in Design Space to a Print Then Cut design.